Pranav379/Roni-s-Analytics/README.md

 2. **Run app.py**: Use the provided "app.py" function to generate the dashboard.
 3. **Paste this Command Printed by the Terminal into Your Local Browser**: ```streamlit run path/app.py ```

-The dashbaord should now be visible and be able to interact with!
+The dashboard should now be visible and be able to interact with!

 ## Contributors
 - Pranav Gaddam